rejoicemusic/app-site/testing.md

 ### Status

-The app currently has a limited selection of Zions Harp albums.
+The app currently has a limited selection of Zion's Harp albums.
 Please provide feedback on the general app layout, wording, and reliability of audio playing features.

 ### Features

-- Explore Tab (view all music): Browse music by artist, album, series and category
+- Explore tab: Browse all music by artist, album, series, and category.
-- Library Tab (view your saved music): Like and save artists, albums and songs to your library
+- Library tab: View your liked artists, albums, and songs.
-- Background Audio support.
-Shows now playing information and controls on the lock screen and in the notification panel depending on your phone model.
+- Background audio support.
+Shows "now playing" information and controls on the lock screen.
 - Airplay and Bluetooth support.
 Connect and play on the Apple Homepod, Amazon Echo, and other Bluetooth devices.
 - Car support.
-Show now playing information and controls on your car screen.
+Show "now playing" information and controls on your car screen.
-- Coming Soon: Full Rejoice Music Library
+- Full Rejoice Music Library - Coming Soon
-- Coming Soon: Search
+- Search - Coming Soon
-- Coming Soon: User playlists
+- User playlists - Coming Soon
-- Coming Soon: Sync settings between devices
+- Sync settings between devices - Coming Soon